PHPGrammers/PHPCRUDLib/README.md

 ***
 ## *SAMPLE*
-Once the above is done, you can then go ahead and perfom your CRUD swiftly
+Once the above is done, you can then go ahead and perform your CRUD swiftly

 **Save new record into table Eg.1**
 ```php